- 1 Common Illnesses and Health Risks in Saudi Arabia

 - Sit upright and avoid slouching.

 - Take care when lifting luggage, ensuring the knees are bent and the back is straight.

 - Use luggage with wheels that can be pulled rather than having to be lifted.

 Medical Facilities in Saudi Arabia

 There is an abundance of hospitals, clinics and infirmaries in the Kingdom of Saudi Arabia, staffed by thousands of health workers.
 Basic healthcare facilities are free of charge for pilgrims.
 Wheelchair facilities are also provided to those who have difficulty walking.

-There was also 144 health centres in and around Makkah and in Madinah.
+There were also 144 health centres in and around Makkah and in Madinah.
 Of these, 127 health centres were in Makkah and the holy sites – 31 centres in Makkah, 46 in Arafat, 28 in Mina, 6 in Muzdalifah and 16 centres at the Jamarat Bridge.
-There were also 10 health centres in the vicinity of Masjid al-Haram.
-12 pharmacies were assigned in Mina to provide medical services to the pilgrims.
+Additionally, 10 health centres were present in the vicinity of Masjid al-Haram and 12 pharmacies were assigned in Mina to provide medical services to pilgrims.

 Pilgrims are encouraged to bring a reasonable supply of over-the-counter drugs for common ailments, as well as first aid supplies to deal with issues such as muscular pain, stomach problems, cuts, nausea, headaches, etc.

 The following is a list of items which may be used for common ailments experienced by pilgrims:

 - Cold & flu relief medication.